Payen 2018 Tabalí

 Appearance: Deep purplish-red color, clear and of striking visual intensity.

 Nose: Complex and layered bouquet.
-Notes of wild black fruits, violets, and black pepper emerge, followed by mineral nuances and an aristocratic touch of fine tobacco.
+Notes of wild black fruits, violets, and black pepper emerge, followed by mineral nuances and an aristocratic hint of fine tobacco.

 Palate: Voluptuous and dense entry.
 Stands out for its velvety tannins and vibrant acidity that provides freshness and verticality.
 The finish is eternal, leaving an elegant and spicy memory.